-For regular treatment – two puffs up to 4 times a day (maximum dose is 8 puffs in a 24 hour period)
+Ventolin can also be used by adult and children regularly if directed by a doctor, at a dose of two puffs up to 4 times a day (maximum dose is 8 puffs in a 24 hour period)

 When you’re ready, repeat the shaking action and sit or stand with your back straight and chin slightly tilted upwards.
 Seal your lips around the mouthpiece of the inhaler and start to breathe in.
-As you do so, press down once on the canister and keep breathing in until your lungs are full.
-Hold your breath for ten seconds before gently breathing out.
+As you do so, press down once on the canister and keep breathing in as long as comfortable.
+Hold your breath for ten seconds or as long as comfortable, before gently breathing out.
 If you need to take a second puff, wait 30 seconds before repeating the steps and then replacing the cap.

 You should not use a Ventolin inhaler if you are allergic to salbutamol sulphate or any of the other ingredients contained in this medicine.
 Consult a doctor or pharmacist if you have high blood pressure, an overactive thyroid gland, a history of heart problems, or are taking Xanthine derivatives or steroids to treat asthma before starting to use a Ventolin inhaler.

-Ventolin does not cause oral thrush, however if you do not clean your inhaler regularly, you can allow the candida albicans fungus (the cause of thrush) to grow on the surface of the inhaler.
+Ventolin does not cause oral thrush, however, if you do not clean your inhaler regularly, you can allow the candida albicans fungus (the cause of thrush) to grow on the surface of the inhaler.
 Then when you use your inhaler, you also expose yourself to the fungus that causes thrush.
 Therefore, it is recommended that you wash the plastic part of your inhaler after each use to avoid oral thrush.

 Ventolin is completely safe to use during your pregnancy and while breastfeeding.
 You should continue to take your asthma medication as usual and report any changes to your symptoms to your doctor.

-Ventolin is only available on prescription so you cannot buy it over the counter.
+Asthma is a serious condition that requires regular monitoring.
+Therefore, Ventolin is only available on prescription so you cannot buy it over the counter.
 If you have an asthma diagnosis and have used a Ventolin inhaler in the past, then you may be eligible to order one online with Dr Felix.
 Simply fill out our online consultation so one of our doctors can assess it.

 You can take your Ventolin inhaler on a plane provided you follow airport regulations.
 You’ll need to place your inhaler in a sealed plastic bag, as you would with any other liquids under 100ml.
 It’s best to keep your inhaler inside your hand luggage in case your checked in baggage is delayed or goes missing.
 This also means that you have your inhaler to hand in case you need it.
-You should also take a copy of your prescription or a letter from your doctor to confirm which medicines you are taking in case this gets checked at customs.
+You should also take a copy of your prescription or a letter from your doctor to confirm which medicines you are taking in case this gets checked at security.